Stocks Waver on Last Day of Turbulent Week

 There have been few havens for investors, with gold, international bonds and cash equivalents all offering paltry returns.

 The WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, was down 0.2%.
-The 10-year U.S. Treasury yield ticked up to 2.747%, from 2.744% on Thursday.
+The 10-year U.S. Treasury yield fell to 2.731%, from 2.744% on Thursday.
 Yields move inversely to prices.

-In corporate news, Tesla shares rose 3% after the electric auto maker named a pair of new independent directors -- including Oracle Chairman Larry Ellison and Kathleen Wilson-Thompson, the global head of human resources for Walgreens Boots Alliance, to a board that has been under fire for its oversight of Chief Executive Elon Musk.
+In corporate news, Tesla shares rose 4% after the electric auto maker named a pair of new independent directors -- Oracle Chairman Larry Ellison and Kathleen Wilson-Thompson, the global head of human resources for Walgreens Boots Alliance -- to a board that has been under fire for its oversight of Chief Executive Elon Musk.

 Write to Avantika Chilkoti at Avantika.Chilkoti@wsj.com and Jessica Menton at Jessica.Menton@wsj.com